 2. Little Birds

-3. Basic Needle Felting in shape with cookie cutter (external Youtube video).
+3. Basic Needle Felting in shape with a cookie cutter (external Youtube video).

 Gather all the materials and tools need for making needle felted Minions.
 Note that not all items needed are shown in the picture.
 Please follow the material list above.